wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    3 </td><td> 2  </td></tr>
 </table>

-ASM has "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time].
+ASM had "Cloud Services" and "Affinity Groups" which is structured with Resource Groups (logical containers) providing a single-resource point-of-view [i.e. manage a single resource at a time].